Corporate Governance Report

 The early risk identification system set up by the Executive Board pursuant to Section 91(2) German Stock Corporation Act (AktG) is examined by the auditors, is continuously being further developed within the group and is adapted to suit changing circumstances on an ongoing basis.

-The existing internal control system of the DMG MORI GROUP serves to minimise or eliminate controllable risks in day-to-day business processes.
+The existing internal control system of the DMG MORI group serves to minimise or eliminate controllable risks in day-to-day business processes.
 Based on an analysis and documentation of basic business processes, which is updated annually, controllable risks are registered and eliminated or minimised to an acceptable level by arranging the organisational structure and workflow management accordingly, and by implementing suitable control measures.
 This is supported by existing internal guidelines and instructions as part of the ICS.
 The effectiveness of the ICS is judged by annual self-assessments.
 A report on the results of the self-assessments is given to the Executive Board and the Supervisory Board.
+The ICS of DMG MORI AKTIENGESELLSCHAFT is structured in accordance with the requirements of the German Stock Companies Act as well as the necessary requirememts of the “Japanese Financial Instruments and Exchange Act” (J-SOX / Naibutousei).

 Cooperation between the Executive Board and Supervisory Board